vstalivyshel/UVM/README.md

 -ds - dump stack values after each executed instruction
 ```

-- [ ] Assembler and disassembler for USM (human-readable format writing for instructions)
+- [ ] Assembler and disassembler for USM (human-readable format for writing the instructions)

 - [ ] TODO